Dean-Family/dean-family.github.io/gavin/amazon_linux_vs_rhel_on_aws.md

 ## Introduction

-Hey, fellow IT enthusiasts!
-If you're anything like me, you've probably pondered the age-old question (okay, maybe not that old): "Which Linux distribution should I choose for my AWS workloads?"
-Well, fear not!
-In this blog post, we're going to dive deep into the epic battle between Red Hat Enterprise Linux (RHEL) and Amazon Linux.
-So, grab your popcorn and let's find out which contender comes out on top!

-## Meet the Contenders: Amazon Linux vs. Red Hat Enterprise Linux (RHEL) Support Showdown

-Before we dive into the thrilling comparison, let's introduce our contenders and their support capabilities.
-Amazon Linux and Red Hat Enterprise Linux (RHEL) may both be popular Linux distributions, but they're backed by different companies and cater to different needs.

-### Provider and Focus: Cloud Champion vs. All-Rounder

-Amazon Linux is the brainchild of Amazon Web Services (AWS) and is designed with one mission in mind: dominating the AWS cloud infrastructure and services.
-It's all about optimizations and tight integrations for peak performance and management within the AWS ecosystem.

-On the other hand, Red Hat Enterprise Linux (RHEL) is brought to you by Red Hat (a subsidiary of IBM) and prides itself on being a versatile general-purpose Linux distribution.
-RHEL is ready to tackle various use cases, from on-premises to cloud and hybrid environments.

-### Long-term Support: The Test of Time

-Amazon Linux 2 offers long-term support, with updates and security patches provided until June 30, 2023.
-RHEL, however, boasts a 10-year life cycle for each major release, complete with updates, security patches, and extended support options.

-### Support Plans: Choose Your Fighter

-When it comes to support plans, AWS has got you covered with a range of options for Amazon Linux.
-From Basic support (free of charge) to Enterprise support, you'll have access to 24/7 technical support, infrastructure event management, and more.

-Red Hat also offers a variety of support plans for RHEL, including Standard and Premium subscriptions, giving you access to software updates, expert technical support, and an arsenal of resources.

-### Documentation and Resources: Knowledge is Power

-Both AWS and Red Hat provide comprehensive documentation for their respective distributions, covering installation, configuration, management, and troubleshooting.
-No matter which side you choose, you'll be armed with the knowledge to succeed.

-### Security: Keeping the Bad Guys at Bay

-Amazon Linux and RHEL each have dedicated security teams working tirelessly to monitor and patch their operating systems, ensuring a secure environment for you and your data.

-### Certification and Training: Show Off Your Skills

-Red Hat offers a robust certification and training program for RHEL, including the Red Hat Certified System Administrator (RHCSA) and Red Hat Certified Engineer (RHCE) certifications.

-While Amazon doesn't offer specific certifications for Amazon Linux, they do have AWS certifications that cover various aspects of their cloud services, which may indirectly involve Amazon Linux.

-## The Killer Features: Amazon Linux Takes the Lead

-### 1. Cost - Wallets Rejoice!

-Amazon Linux is a real wallet-saver.
-AWS Support includes Amazon Linux support comparable to Red Hat support, but without the extra cost above any existing AWS support plan.
-So, if you're cost-conscious (who isn't?), Amazon Linux has got your back.

-### 2. Patching - Smooth Sailing

-Who doesn't love seamless patch management?
-Amazon Linux machines are automatically patched on reboot, ensuring your instances stay up-to-date and secure without any fuss.
-Now that's a hassle-free experience!

-### 3. Compliance - Check Those Boxes

-Want to keep compliance officers happy?
-Amazon Linux has a nifty trick up its sleeve.
-With Image Builder, you can bake CIS controls right into your Amazon Linux images.
-Compliance?
-Check!

-### 4. Networking - The Need for Speed

-Amazon Linux is the Fast and the Furious of the Linux world when it comes to networking.
-It supports the Elastic Network Adapter (ENA), which offers lower latency, higher throughput, and lower CPU utilization.
-Plus, Amazon Linux is optimized for Amazon VPC, making network management a breeze.

-### 5. Storage - Turbocharged Performance

-Amazon Linux and AWS storage services like EBS and S3 are a match made in heaven.
-Tuned drivers and configurations make storage performance sing, while EBS-optimized instances amp up throughput and IOPS.
-It's like giving your storage a nitro boost!

-### 6. Compute - Unleashing the Beast

-Amazon Linux is like a finely tuned race car built for the AWS track.
-Its kernel is tailored for AWS infrastructure, revving up performance and resource utilization for EC2 instances.
-Amazon Linux plays well with all kinds of EC2 instance types, including those with specialized hardware.
-And let's not forget its knack for optimizing CPU utilization.
-Vroom, vroom!

-## The Grand Finale: And the Winner Is...

-When it comes to flexing those cloud muscles on AWS, Amazon Linux takes the crown.
-With its cost savings, streamlined patch management, compliance prowess, and top-notch networking, storage, and compute performance, it's a force to be reckoned with.
-Sure, RHEL is a solid and versatile Linux distribution, but when it comes to AWS workloads, Amazon Linux reigns supreme.

-At the end of the day, the choice between RHEL and Amazon Linux boils down to your specific needs, priorities, and your team's expertise.
-But if you're looking to conquer the AWS landscape, Amazon Linux is your trusty steed.
-Now, go forth and conquer the cloud!
+Hey folks, ever found yourself in the Linux distro selection maze, particularly for your AWS workloads?
+It's a common conundrum, one that we're exploring today, particularly between two major players: Red Hat Enterprise Linux (RHEL) and Amazon Linux.
+Let's delve into the specifics!

+## Amazon Linux vs. Red Hat Enterprise Linux (RHEL): The Support Showdown

+Before we kick things off, let's get familiar with these two contenders and what they bring to the table.

+### Provider and Focus: A Cloud Native vs. A Jack of All Trades

+Amazon Linux is AWS's own breed, designed to squeeze every bit of performance out of their cloud infrastructure.
+It's tuned for optimal results within the AWS ecosystem.

+RHEL, on the other hand, is a product of Red Hat (now part of IBM), and it's built to be a Swiss Army knife of Linux distributions.
+It can handle a variety of scenarios, be it on-premises, cloud, or hybrid environments.

+### Long-term Support: Who's In for the Long Haul?

+Amazon Linux will be around in one way or another ad long as AWS is around.
+Each release is supported for about 2 years.
+RHEL, however, outlasts with a 10-year life cycle per major release, replete with updates, security patches, and extended support options.

+### Support Plans: Pick Your Weapon

+AWS provides a spectrum of support plans for Amazon Linux, from free Basic support to Enterprise support.
+You'll get 24/7 technical support, infrastructure event management, and more.

+Red Hat, too, offers an array of support plans for RHEL, including Standard and Premium subscriptions, with software updates, expert technical support, and a library of resources.

+### Documentation and Resources: Powering Up with Knowledge

+Both AWS and Red Hat supply extensive documentation for their distros, covering installation, configuration, management, and troubleshooting.
+You're well-equipped on either side.

+### Security: Guarding Your Fort

+Both Amazon Linux and RHEL have dedicated security teams working around the clock to monitor and patch their OSes, ensuring a secure haven for your data.

+### Certification and Training: Flaunt Your Expertise

+Red Hat provides a comprehensive certification and training program for RHEL, including the RHCSA and RHCE certifications.

+While Amazon doesn't offer Amazon Linux-specific certifications, they do have AWS certifications that cover diverse aspects of their cloud services, potentially involving Amazon Linux.

+## The Killer Features: Where Amazon Linux Stands Out

+### 1. Cost - Your Wallet Will Thank You!

+Amazon Linux is a no-brainer if you're watching your budget.
+AWS Support includes Amazon Linux support akin to Red Hat's, but without any additional cost on top of your existing AWS support plan.

+### 2. Patching - Effortless and Automated

+Automatic patching on reboot for Amazon Linux machines keeps your instances current and secure, with zero hassle.

+### 3. Compliance - Ticking All Boxes

+Amazon Linux's Image Builder lets you integrate CIS controls right into your images.
+Compliance officers, rejoice!

+### 4. Networking - Speed Is Key

+Amazon Linux is the Usain Bolt of the Linux world in terms of networking.
+It supports the ENA, offering lower latency, higher throughput, and lower CPU utilization.
+Plus, it's optimized for Amazon VPC, simplifying network management.

+### 5. Storage - High-Octane Performance

+Amazon Linux and AWS storage services like EBS and S3 go hand in hand.
+Optimized drivers and configurations boost storage performance, and EBS-optimized instances increase throughput and IOPS.

+### 6. Compute - Unleashing Full Power

+Like a high-performance sports car built for the AWS race track, Amazon Linux's kernel is customized for AWS infrastructure, maximizing performance and resource utilization for EC2 instances.
+It's compatible with a wide array of EC2 instance types, including those with specialized hardware.
+Plus, it's known for optimizing CPU utilization.
+That's some serious horsepower!

+## The Verdict: Amazon Linux Takes the Prize

+If you're looking to make the most of your AWS workloads, Amazon Linux stands out.
+It offers cost-effectiveness, seamless patch management, compliance capabilities, and superior networking, storage, and compute performance.
+RHEL is undoubtedly a robust and versatile Linux distro, but for AWS-centric tasks, Amazon Linux is the clear winner.